The Top 55 Self Assessment Tax Questions

 Self Assessment Pay and File Income Tax

-a) For 2017 Self Assessment Income Tax returns filed online using Revenue On-Line Service (ROS) the extended pay and file deadline has not been announced for 2017.
+a) For 2019 Self Assessment Income Tax returns filed online using Revenue On-Line Service (ROS) the extended pay and file deadline is Thursday 12th December 2020.

 b) To qualify for this extension your return must be uploaded through the Revenue On-Line Service ROS and all payments due must be processed through ROS on or before this extended deadline.

 c) If you wish to avail of this extended Self Assessment tax deadline you or your agent will need to be registered for ROS well in advance.
-You can also avail of the extended 2017 income tax deadline by usuing Paylesstax.ie to submit your tax return.
+You can also avail of the extended 2019 income tax deadline by using Paylesstax.ie to submit your tax return.